-I’ve recently finished developing a computational model which predicts the heating and cooling energy demands of a neighbourhood every half-hour, based on building characteristics, meteorological conditions and the behaviour of people.
-However, I don’t have a perfect and complete set of observations to describe the system, and I am finding it difficult to decide on some appropriate parameter values.
+I’ve recently finished developing a computational model which predicts the heating and cooling energy demands of a neighbourhood based on building characteristics, meteorological conditions and the behaviour of people.
+However, I don’t have a perfect and complete set of observations to describe the system, and I am finding it difficult to find appropriate values for some parameters.
 So I’ve used machine learning to help.

-When testing how a model performs, we describe the thing we want to simulate with a series of model parameters, run the model, and then compare its predictions with observations.
+When testing how a model performs, we describe the thing we want to simulate with a series of model parameters which we believe match the real world, run the model, and then compare its predictions with observations.
 In describing the system, some model parameters are easy to measure, for example the height of a building or the material properties of asphalt.
 But others are more difficult.
-For my model, the average rate that air leaks from inside to outside the building was hard to quantify.
+For my model, the average rate that air leaks from inside to outside the building was hard to quantify because of a lack of comprehensive observational data.
 This is obviously an important aspect for heating and cooling (anyone who’s lived in a leaky Australian house will agree!).

 So what can do we do?

-We first try to constrain the range of possible parameters as best we can from site observations or other similar situations, and then undertake a series of simulations within that range and see how the model performs compared with observations we do have.
+We first try to constrain parameters within a realistic range as best we can from site observations or other similar situations, and then undertake a series of simulations within that range and see how the model performs compared with observations we do have.

 That’s fine when we have just a few parameters to test.
-However, when we have 5 or 10 or more parameters that are not tightly constrained, the number of simulations required to properly test the full ‘parameter space’ quickly increases to many thousands.
+However, when we have a larger number of parameters that are not tightly constrained, the number of simulations required to properly test the full ‘parameter space’ quickly increases to many thousands.
 Obviously analysing thousands of simulations is time consuming.
 On top of that, there are hundreds of different criteria we can use to assess the ‘best’ model set-up.
 So it can become very difficult to do in practical sense.

 So what do we do next?